-Professional participation is expected including attendance in relevant educational and didactic conferences.
+Professional attendance and participation is expected at relevant educational conferences and didactic conferences.

-As teaching is an important portion of the OHSU and Doernbecher Childrens hospital mission, the APP will be responsible in collaborating with and teaching students and trainees.
+As teaching is an important portion of the OHSU and Doernbecher Childrens hospital mission, you will be responsible for collaborating and teaching students and trainees.

 Function/Duties of Position